 When you think of a Cub Scout, what’s the first thing that comes to mind?
 If your answer is “the uniforms,” I wouldn’t be surprised!
 Uniforms have been a symbol of Scouting for decades, and are the perfect way for Cub and BSA Scouts to showcase their involvement.

 What is the Cub Scout Uniform?
-The Cub Scout uniform consists of a navy blue shirt and pants or shorts, a neckerchief with colors varying by rank (yellow for Lions, orange for Tigers, red for Wolves, blue for Bears, and plaid for Webelos), a matching cap, and a belt with a buckle.
-It symbolizes the Cub Scout identity and promotes a sense of pack unity and commitment.
+The Cub Scout program uses two main uniform styles: the navy blue Cub Scout uniform (for Lions through Webelos) and the tan Scouts BSA uniform (for Arrow of Light Scouts).
+Each rank has its own unique neckerchief colors – yellow for Lions, orange for Tigers, red for Wolves, blue for Bears, and plaid for Webelos.
+The uniform symbolizes Cub Scout identity and promotes a sense of pack unity and commitment.

 P.S.
-This article is a guest post collaboration with Eagle Scout and AOL recipient, Michael M 🙂
+This article has been updated for the 2024 program changes and is a guest post collaboration with Eagle Scout and AOL recipient, Michael M 🙂

-In this article, we’re going to break down all the must-know points about Cub Scout uniforms.
-We’ll go through the uniforms’ importance, their price, and even the key differences between the various versions!
+In this article, we’re going to break down all the must-know points about Cub Scout uniforms, including the recent changes that took effect June 1, 2024.
+We’ll go through the uniforms’ importance, their price, and the key differences between ranks!
 Afterward, you’ll know exactly what uniform to get your Cub so they’re prepared for every pack activity.
 Ready?
 Let’s get to it! 😀

 Why Cub Scouts Wear Uniforms: The Four Ideals